Séamas Dall Mac Cuarta: Nature influences

 His poetry also displays a great love of nature, despite his blindness—a love most poignantly shown in 'Fáilte don éan' from c.
 1707.
 His best poems are those in the form of Trí Rainn agus Amhrán: three stanzas in loose syllabic verse and one stanza in song form, where both traditions are finely merged.
 Unlike the classic poetry of most of his contemporaries, Mac Cuarta's work displays a strong feeling for nature, a tendency which marked the Early Irish poets.
 Other poems praise women, although these are not considered to be among his most passionate poems.
 Some fifty of Mac Cuarta's poems still survive.
 They are contained in about 130 manuscripts, the earliest of which is from c.
 1690.

 Death

-Séamas Dall Mac Cuarta died in 1733, and is buried in an unmarked grave in the old graveyard at Monknewton, Co.
-Meath.
+Séamas Dall Mac Cuarta died in 1733, and is buried in an unmarked grave in the old graveyard at Monknewton, County Meath.